 llm = StreamingLLM()

-# Start streaming in background
+# Start streaming in backgroundasyncdefconsume():

-async for token in llm.generate_stream("hello", cancel_token):
+asyncfor token in llm.generate_stream("hello", cancel_token):

 print(token)